Sollio Cooperative Group

-Sollio Cooperative Group (Sollio Groupe Coopératif) is a cooperative of agricultural producers in Quebec, Canada.
+Sollio Cooperative Group (Sollio Groupe Coopératif) is a Canadian cooperative of agricultural producers in Quebec.
 It was previously known as the La Coop fédérée and Coopérative fédérée de Québec, which was founded in 1922.

 Structure

 Sollio is composed of a hundred affiliated cooperatives, owned by 108,000 members.
 The Sollio network employs nearly 16,000 people and had a turnover of 9.1 billion Canadian dollars in 2014.
 Some brands or companies that it has owned or still owns are: